 St. Luke’s School is located on the Isle of Dogs in the heart of Docklands.
-It is a successful one form of entry school which is expanding to two forms.
-The school is currently attended by nearly 300 pupils from 3-11 years.
+It is a successful two form of entry school and is currently attended by nearly 400 pupils from 3-11 years.

 At St. Luke’s we deliver a broad, rich and varied curriculum which includes a range of extra-curricular learning experiences through music, sport, art and educational trips.

 In this section of our website you will find key information about the school and its performance.
 In the menu on the left read the latest Ofsted report, and see how we plan to develop the school to continue its improvement.
 You can also find the school policies which outline how we act in key areas and situations.

 ‘Hearts overflowing with truth and love’